expo/expo-exposure-notification/README.md

 ## Development usage

+First of, make sure you have XCode 11.5 [(beta)](https://developer.apple.com/support/beta-software/) installed.

 Running `yarn build` will continuously build the TypeScript code in `./src` into `./build`.

 To run the package in the `./example` app use: